 Epilepsy is a central nervous system disorder characterized by uncontrollable twitching of the arms or legs and/or seizures.
 One in 26 Americans will develop epilepsy during their lifetime, according to statistics published by The Epilepsy Foundation.
 Conventional treatment to mitigate symptoms of this disorder includes medications or sometimes surgery.
 Nonetheless, even with conventional treatment, an estimated 30 percent of people with epilepsy continue to experience seizures.

-Recently published observational data is also supportive of CBD's anti-seizure activity in adolescent patients.
-For example, a retrospective chart review of children and adolescents who were given oral cannabis extracts in a Colorado epilepsy center reported some mitigation in seizure frequency in up to 57 percent of subjects.
+A growing number of studies are now available in the scientific literature acknowledging CBD's anti-seizure activity in adolescent patients.
+For example, a retrospective chart review of children and adolescents who were given oral cannabis extracts in a Colorado epilepsy center reported mitigation in seizure frequency in up to 57 percent of subjects.
 Additional benefits reported included: improved behavior/alertness (33 percent), improved language (10 percent), and improved motor skills (10 percent).

 Israeli researchers in 2016 retrospectively evaluated the effects of CBD oil in a multicenter cohort of 74 patients with intractable epilepsy.
 Participants in the trial were resistant to conventional epilepsy treatment and were treated with CBD extracts for a period of at least three months.
 Extracts in the study were provided by a pair of Israeli-licensed growers and were standardized to possess a CBD to THC ratio of 20 to 1.
 Investigators reported: "CBD treatment yielded a significant positive effect on seizure load.
 Most of the children (89 percent) reported reduction in seizure frequency. ...
 In addition, we observed improvement in behavior and alertness, language, communication, motor skills and sleep."